-While the skewness correlation in this model is lower than in the data, for the range of inflation that occurs in the simulations $(0-6\%)^8$ , the correlation also appears to be close to zero in the data.
-To determine what happens at higher inflation rates, we solve the model with higher values for the steady-state inflation rate.
-We find that for higher steady-state inflation, the average level of skewness in the price change distribution (measured as an average across time of period-by-period skewness values) rises, and the correlation between period-by-period price change skewness and inflation (the same correlations we have been focusing on so far) also rises.
+While the skewness correlation in this model is lower than in the data, for the range of inflation that occurs in the simulations $(0-6\%)^{12}$ , the correlation also appears to be close to zero in the data.
+We carry out the same "long-run" analysis as in Figure 5 above: solving the model for different values of trend inflation.
+We find that for higher steady-state inflation, the average level of skewness in the price change distribution rises, and the correlation between period-by-period price change skewness and inflation (the same correlations we have been focusing on so far) also rises.
 This result makes our model even more consistent with the data, as it shows that when steady-state inflation is higher (as it surely was in the early, high-inflation part of our sample), we should expect to see the skewness rising with inflation.
 In addition, this also makes our model stand out even more from the existing ones, as the other menu cost models feature a declining average price change skewness as steady-state inflation rises (and a period-by-period skewness correlation that is always negative).
-It is worth noting that this result puts the existing menu cost models further at odds with the facts on the skewness of price changes, as it clearly appears to be higher on average in periods of higher average inflation in the data.
-Figure 20 below shows this clearly by plotting the average price change skewness as a function of steady-state inflation for the Midrigan (same pattern as for the other menu cost models) and heteroegenous menu cost models separately.
+Figure 20 below shows this clearly by plotting the steady-state skewness correlations for the Midrigan model and our heteroegenous menu cost model separately.